 by Larry Augsbury, High Commissioner and Chairman

-The last fifteen years of involvement with the administration of the Clan Cunningham Society with its world-wide membership have been a very satisfying experience.
+The last twenty-one years of involvement with the administration of the Clan Cunningham Society with its world-wide membership have been a very satisfying experience.
 Our new members continue to instill a fresh vitality, initiative, and commitment that sustain our Clan Cunningham spirit.
 For example, we continue to expand our ever growing online genealogy database with some new and historically significant recent entries from around the world.

-One of the principal benefits to our members continues to be our full-color international quarterly Communiqu� newsletter packed with original photographs of our Celtic homelands, including the District of Cunninghame in Scotland Over the last twelve years, that's 48 consecutive issues, our CCSA newsletter has arrived faithfully every three months to current Clan Cunningham members with its wealth of interesting, informative, and entertaining information and images.
+One of the principal benefits to our members continues to be our full-color international quarterly Communiqu� newsletter packed with original photographs and artwork of our Celtic homelands, including the District of Cunninghame in Scotland.
+Over the last twenty-one years, that's 82 consecutive issues, our CCSA quarterly newsletter has arrived faithfully to current Clan Cunningham members with its wealth of interesting, informative, and entertaining information and images.